liampmoore/conway/README.md

 You'll also need Yarn to install the dependencies required for this project: https://classic.yarnpkg.com/en/docs/install/

 You'll need some sort of text editor to edit the code.
-I use VSCode:thttps://tutorial.djangogirls.org/en/intro_to_command_line/ https://code.visualstudio.com/
+I use VSCode: https://code.visualstudio.com/

 ### Installing